Irish flight bringing PPE from China arrives in Dublin

 The first Aer Lingus flight to China to collect a batch of personal protective equipment (PPE) for the Irish health service arrived in Dublin Sunday afternoon.

-The flight arrived at Dublin airport just before 3pm, having landed in Beijing shortly after 8pm on Saturday.
+The flight arrived at Dublin airport at about 3pm, having landed in Beijing shortly after 8pm on Saturday.

 On Saturday, Minister for Health Simon Harris said the flight was the first of upwards of 10 flights carrying PPE, including surgical masks, gowns and eye shields for health service workers.